mazzalab/pyntacle/docs/_build/html/_sources/installation.rst.txt

 and following the prompt on screen.

-Additionally, you need other dependencies to compile Dedalus.
+Additionally, you need other dependencies to compile pyntacle.
 You can easily fetch them using the package manager `Mac Ports <https://www.macports.org/install.php>`_.

 Once Mac Ports is installed, getting the dependencies is easy: